ra-ens/bank-eureka-microservice/README.md

 - Customer Service: Provides API endpoints for managing customer data, such as creating new customers, updating customer information, and retrieving customer details.
 - Billing Service: Provides API endpoints for managing customer billing information, such as adding new charges, paying bills, and retrieving billing statements.
-- Discovery Service: Provides service discovery functionality for the Customer Service and Billing Service using Spring Cloud's DiscoveryClient.
+- Discovery Service: Provides service discovery functionality for the Customer Service and Billing Service using Spring Cloud Gateway.

 ## Requirements